meeplemaker/idl4-cc-rpi-install/README.md

 3. Acces to an RJ-45 connector on your Mac or PC
 4. Ethernet cable
 5. Screen, keyboard & mouse (basic installation only)
-6. [VNC® Viewer](https://www.realvnc.com/en/connect/download/viewer/) installed on your Mac or PC
+6. [VNC® Viewer](https://www.realvnc.com/en/connect/download/viewer/) installed on your Mac or PC (optional)

 ## Basic installation